NaveenKharwar/awp/README.md

 Ans.
 AgilityWP is free and always will be free.
 You will be charged only for DEMO which is totally up to you, whether you want to use the DEMO or not.
 You can simply use AgilityWP as it is.

-**Q3.
-Why is the version of AgilityWP starts from v0.0.2?**

-Ans.
-As we mentioned above AgilityWP theme is in its early phase, and we want to improve our theme as much as possible by version 1.00 releases.

 **Q4.
 Where can we get support for this theme?**

 Ans.
 You can always visit the WordPress forum of the AgilityWP Theme.